By Britta Foulis – Content Marketing Manager

 Many people don’t know that Rafiki is not a baboon but is, in fact, a mandrill.
 They are the largest of all monkeys, are incredibly beautiful and colourful creatures, and were actually classified as baboons in the past.
 Unlike Rafiki, mandrills actually live in large groups, and socialization is a huge part of their lifestyle.

 The mandrill is found in the tropical rainforests and sometimes the grasslands of southern Cameroon, Gabon, Equatorial Guinea, and the Congo in western-central Africa.
-So, much like the meerkat, one would need to visit these countries in order to catch a glimpse of the unique animal.

 While we won’t be able to show you mandrill in Kenya or Tanzania, we have a group of very special chimpanzee who call Rubondo Island home.
 Journey with us to Rubondo and spend a few days with us, head out with a ranger, trekking into the forest towards the latest area the chimps had been spotted.
 Read more about our Chimpanzee Habituation Project here.